Chef Michael’s Home Delivery

 NOTE: COOK TO AN INTERNAL TEMPERATURE OF 155°F MINIMUM.

 INGREDIENTS: FLOUNDER, ENRICHED WHEAT FLOUR (FLOUR, NIACIN, REDUCED IRON, THIAMINE MONONITRATE, RIBOFLAVIN, FOLIC ACID), WATER.
-VEGETABLE OIL (CANOLA OIL, COTTONSEED OIL, AND/OR SOYBEAN OIL), ENRICHED YELLOW
+VEGETABLE OIL (CANOLA OIL, COTTONSEED OIL, AND/OR SOYBEAN OIL), ENRICHED YELLOW CORN

 Norwegian Salmon